-Obsessive-compulsive disorder (OCD) involves obsessive thoughts and compulsive behaviors.
-Treatment for OCD can include medication and therapy.
+Obsessive-compulsive disorder (OCD) involves obsessive thoughts and compulsive behaviors, and it is often treated with medication.
 There are several different types of medications that are effective for treating OCD, but SSRIs are typically preferred because they are safe and effective.
 People with OCD who are taking medication can expect to notice improvements in around 8 to 12 weeks.

 What Is OCD?